Atmegal/MFURLN-CVPR-2019-relationship-detection-method/README.md

 We will provide the Pytorch codes as soon as possible.

-The end-to-end version of codes will be released in our future work.
+The end-to-end codes will be released in our future work, which have better performance and spend less time.

 We have provided the predicate and the rela files for VRD.